© Photographerlondon | Dreamstime

 - Slow down the release of stress hormones, which lower immunity.

-However, they warn “Heavy, long-term exercise (such as marathon running and intense gym training) could actually cause harm.”
+However, the National Library of Medicine warns, “Heavy, long-term exercise (such as marathon running and intense gym training) could actually cause harm.”

-- Stress management.
 The American Psychological Association explains that chronic psychological stress and depression affects the immune system.
 “Depression hurts immunity and hurts the body’s ability to fight infection,” according to the organization.
 “Managing stress, especially chronic stress, may help people to fight germs….
 Social ties may indirectly strengthen immunity.”
-Techniques may include hypnosis, relaxation training, meditation, and spending time with positive people.
+Techniques may include hypnosis, relaxation training, meditation, and spending time with positive people.<